 - Employing a built-in audit trail to satisfy regulatory requirements

 - Integration with other front-end/back-end systems such as SalesForce

 The top Management processes that lend themselves to Channel Automation include:

-Automating these channel processes allows you to add new partners while Rapidly deploying programs with precision targeting and have real-time visibility into ROI…doesn’t that sound nicer than being stuck in “email hell” when running channel programs?
+Automating these channel processes allows you to add new partners while Rapidly deploying programs with precision targeting and have real-time visibility into ROI.
+Now doesn’t that sound like a nicer place to be, than in “email hell“.